Dear.M: Men's Dormitory Room 203

 Cha Min-ho (21) is a 2nd-year student in the Department of Computer Science (Enrolled in 2019).
 His dream is to become an app developer and to buy his sister a house.
-He is bold and has good guts, with his specialty being teasing Ma Joo-ah with whom he has been best friends for 12 years.
+He is bold and has good guts, with his speciality being teasing Ma Joo-ah, with whom he has been best friends for 12 years.
 Whilst he has a sloppy appearance, when he's hooked on something, he tends to become serious.
 He is the sexiest when coding in front of a computer, and he knows that as well.
 Min-ho has a talent for developing apps with his innovative ideas.
 After developing an anti-bullying app in high school, he entered Seoyeon University through special admission.
 He has been gaining popularity after creating an app called "밥팅 (BOBting)" that matches up people who eat alone at school, leading to potential relationships.
 By developing such an app, he seems to be in touch with human psychology, but Ma Joo-ah calls him "Min-hogu (Min-pushover)" because he has never been in a relationship longer than a month.
 His roommates are Park Ha-neul and Gil Mok-jin in Dorm 203.
 After their parents passed away 12 years ago, his sister Cha Min-ju gave up college to raise him, so he feels indebted to her.
 She never pressured him, but he wanted to take responsibility for her sacrifice and enter a prestigious university, thus never missing a scholarship.
 He works a part-time job because he no longer wants to burden his sister and because he is desperate to raise funds for her upcoming wedding.